TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/tools/tools_flash.md

 The detailed sequence of steps that happen when flashing files is listed below, refer to the \ref EVM_SETUP_PAGE page to see how to setup the EVM in different boot modes that are needed for this sequence of steps.

 - Set EVM in DFU boot mode and power it on, the SOC ROM bootloader waits to receive a file using the USB2.0 DFU protocol.
-- PC sends the flashing application file (`sbl_dfu_uniflash.release.tiimage`) via the flashing tool using USB2.0 DFU protocol underneath.
+- PC sends the flashing application file (`sbl_dfu_uniflash.release.hs_fs.tiimage`) via the flashing tool using USB2.0 DFU protocol underneath.
 - The ROM bootloader, boots the flashing application
 - The flashing application now initializes the flash on the EVM and waits for additional commands using USB2.0 DFU protocol
 - The PC tool can now send one or more of below commands with the file data, one after the other, until it is done.